sumgup/MySecondLife/_posts/2020-02-27-PrototypingJourney.md

 image : assets/images/prototypingjourney.png
 ---

 One of the promises I made to myself that before I take up any design assignment I will ensure that I am hands-on in prototyping in one of the tools.
-I may be wrong but this skill should be a must have because a prototype is a deliverable.
+I may be wrong but this skill should be a must-have because a prototype is a deliverable.

 If you don't want to read my whole journey into prototyping and only interested in knowing what are the outcomes of the journey then here it is:

-1. **Design flows not wireframes** - This is a big deal, i remember when I started approaching prototyping I got trapped into thinking of creating screens.
+1. **Design flows not wireframes** - This is a big deal, I remember when I started approaching prototyping I got trapped into thinking of creating screens.
 It led me to nowhere.
 The moment I started thinking in terms of user flows it became very obvious.
-Design most important flows first and later add supporting flows like Onboarding.
+Design the most important flows first and later add supporting flows like Onboarding.
 Initially, I started designed onboarding and later when I designed core experience I had to make some changes in onboarding.
 During my next prototype activity, I will do the opposite.

 2. **Reuse** - Figma encourages a lot of reuse of design.
-I created lot of components are reused them.
+I created a lot of components are reused them.
    A lot of difference in paper vs real-life prototype - I feel There is a lot of difference between the paper-based approach and designing on a tool.
 One of the most important difference is you are thinking more from the perspective of interaction.

-3. **Use a priortization technique like MOSCOW** -  Mobile apps looks small when it comes to designing there are too many things to be done.
+3. **Use a prioritization technique like MOSCOW** -  Mobile apps look small when it comes to designing there are too many things to be done.
 I kept a limited time to develop a prototype.
 During the last day, there were too many items to handle.
-Our egos get attached to what you are building and we dont want any imperfections to surface.
+Our egos get attached to what you are building and we don't want any imperfections to surface.
 This is hard.
-I wrote down all the pending items in my trello board and priortised them with MOSCOW method.
+I wrote down all the pending items in my Trello board and prioritized them with the MOSCOW method.
 By doing that I found a balance.
-None the less on last day it's always a marathon.
+None the less on the last day it's always a marathon.
 That why you will see color coding.

    ![prototypetrello.png](../assets/images/prototypetrello.png)